 Normal 'scrubs' tend to be more relaxed and classic in shape.

-Stretchy scrubs seem to fit the body better and are more elegant and slimmer.
+Stretch scrubs seem to fit the body better and are more elegant and slimmer provided user is also on the slimmer side.

-When it comes to traditional uniforms, regular medical scrubs are ideal if you prefer a large and spacious outfit.
-For a more crisp and contemporary look, scrubs might be the more suitable choice.
+When it comes to traditional uniforms, regular medical scrubs are ideal if you prefer a relaxed.
+For a more fitted and contemporary look, stretch scrubs might be the more suitable choice.

 3. Functionality